benjohnbarnes/Service/README.md

 # What does Service provide?

-Service is a Swift package providing abstractions and implementations that let URL services be defined in a uniform way to make them easy to reuse, test, and stub.
+Service is a Swift package providing abstractions and implementations to let URL services be defined in a uniform manner making them easy to reuse, test, and stub.

 # So what is a "service"?

 This library considers services as being a "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it, probably involving an external system via HTTPS, and finally returns some typed `Output` argument.
+Services in Service are presented to clients as an `async` function.

 ## A motivating example

 Here's an example of a search service exposed by a "Catalogue" module for use by its clients.

 ```
-public enum CatalogueServiceDefinition: ServiceDefinition {
-	public typealias Input = [ItemQuery]
-	public typealias Output = Result<[ItemResult], CatalogueError>
+typealias CatalogueSearchService = Service<[ItemQuery], Result<[ItemResult], CatalogueError>>
-}
 ```

 A unit using Catalogue modules catalogue search might look like this: